 Rain and Watering

 Basil is not tolerant to drought stress as its tissue is very tender.
 You can use overhead sprinklers or drip irrigation as you choose.
-Drip irrigation has an advantage that the foliage stays dry so the plant is less likely to develop foliar diseases.
+Drip irrigation has the advantage in that the foliage stays dry, so the plant is less likely to develop foliar diseases.
 But if you are not a regular gardener, I would recommend using overhead sprinklers only.

-Basil prefers well-drained soil with good organic matter content and moisture. pH of soil should be between 4.3 to 8.2 (from slightly acidic to weak basic).
+Basil prefers well-drained soil with good organic matter content and moisture.
+The pH of the soil should be between 4.3 to 8.2 (from slightly acidic to weak basic).

 About a week or two before your planting date, put the basil plant outdoors for some time each day.
-For first few days keep them in a partially shaded spot and gradually increase their outdoor time.
+For the first few days keep them in a partially shaded spot and gradually increase their outdoor time.
 This prepares the seedling to move outdoors full-time.
-This is called “hardening off”.
+This is called “hardening off.”

 Planting Basil from Seeds